rohan-v8rma/CPP-Craftsmanship/README.md

 It would be inconsistent and problem causing if we were to decide what members get inherited based on the ACCESS MODIFIER they are enclosed in ( In the Base Class ).

-It is easier and more reliable to accept the MEMORY OVERHEAD of the extra data members inherited from the **Base Class** which can't be accessed ( they might be under the `private:` access modifier ) but are still grouped with the **Derived Class** and are allocated memory upon creation of instances of the **Derived Class**.
+It is easier and more reliable to accept the MEMORY OVERHEAD of the extra data members inherited from the **Base Class** which caAn lvalue (locator value) represents an object that occupies some identifiable location in memory (i.e. has an address). rvalues are defined by exclusion.
+Every expression is either an lvalue or an rvalue, so, an rvalue is an expression that does not represent an object occupying some identifiable location in memorythe **Derived Class** and are allocated memory upon creation of instances of the **Derived Class**.

 Take a look at [12oop-e-sizeof-derived-class.cpp](./ObjectOrientedProgramming/12oop-e-sizeof-derived-class.cpp) for validation of this concept.